issacchern/Sapphire/README.md

 In order to use the plugin, you will need to copy the .sapphire file from the downloaded folder (or create one .sapphire file if you like) to the .settings folder of your project.
 The .sapphire file is used as to enable toggle preventing every project being recorded unintendedly.

-NOTE: This plugin will run automatically once installed.
+NOTE: This plugin will not run as expected if you drop the .sapphire file while using eclipse.
+You have to restart eclipse to take effect.

 # Description